Written by Adley Burrows

 This obviously doesn’t apply to those who speak the tongue of their intended nation or those travelling to countries whose first language is the same as their own.

-This applies to those moving to China, with no Mandarin or Cantonese experience, those moving to France, having no French in their arsenal… you get the picture.
+This applies to those moving to China, with no Mandarin or Cantonese experience, those moving to France, having no French in their arsenal… you get the picture, language barriers are no fun.

 Living abroad with no knowledge of the national language will be near impossible, however, not completely impossible.
 Knowing just English will suffice for the bare necessities, but when it goes beyond that i.e. making relations or creating a career, it won’t cut it.